oktadev/okta-net-scim-example/README.md

 This repo is a .NET server that implements RESTful APIs to manage user lifecycle as written in the SCIM [System for Cross-domain Management](https://datatracker.ietf.org/doc/html/rfc7644).

-Please read [How to Manage User Lifecycle with .NET and SCIM][blog] to see how it was created and how to integrate with a SCIM-compliant Identity Provider such as Okta.
+Please read [How to Manage User Lifecycle with .NET and SCIM](https://developer.okta.com/blog/2024/02/29/net-scim) to see how it was created and how to integrate with a SCIM-compliant Identity Provider such as Okta.

 **Prerequisites:**